fbef0102/L4D1_2-Plugins/GagMuteBanEx/readme.md

 * <details><summary>FAQ</summary>

     * What is the differece between sourcemod original sm_ban, sm_gag, sm_mute ?
-        * The original sm_ban only works when ban time is permanent, player will be auto automatically unbanned when server restart
+        * The original sm_ban only works when ban time is permanent, player will be automatically unbanned when server restart
         * The original sm_gag, sm_mute does not work if player rejoins server again or map change

     * How do I unban, ungag, unmute player ?